LTU-Actor/LTU-Actor.github.io/Spring19_Plan.md

   from a file.
 The route system will mark way points as done once it has both gotten within a minimum distance, and when that distance has reached a local minima.
-- The sections of code in the route system should be fully modular and not stored in the GitHub repository.
+- The sections of restricted code in the route system should be fully modular and not stored in the GitHub repository.
 All RTK additions to the route system could be distributed in a single git patch file.
 - The web page will use [`Next.js`](https://nextjs.org/) and will communicate with ROS with [`roslibjs`](https://github.com/RobotWebTools/roslibjs), and will have access to all video topics with